WLUM-FM: Alternative (2002-2025)

-Later, the station sponsored a contest to name a new alternative rock festival on the Summerfest grounds that took place in June 2010.
-It became known as the "Verge Music Festival".
+Later, the station sponsored a contest to name a new alternative rock festival on the Summerfest grounds that took place in June 2010, which became known as the "Verge Music Festival".
 During this time, the station also adjusted their positioning statement from 'Independent.
 Alternative.
 Radio' to 'Sounds Different.'

-In 2014, Program Director Jacent Jackson departed to program KITS in San Francisco and Michelle Rutkowski took over the PD reigns.
-Current specialty shows consist of "FM 102/1 Retro Brunch" - three hours of Classic Alternative titles Sunday mornings from 7-10 am, "Indie Soundcheck" (Sunday nights 8-11 pm) with Ryan Miller, "Neighborhood Watch" - an hour of local Milwaukee music hosted by Ian McCain Sunday nights at 11 pm.
-The current full-time line-up includes Adler (6-10 am), Michelle Rutkowski (10 am-2 pm), Ian McCain (2-7 pm), and Schroeder (7 pm-midnight) with the current part-time line-up consisting of Kelly Katona, Ryan Miller, and Schroeder.
+In 2014, Program Director Jacent Jackson departed WLUM to program KITS in San Francisco and Michelle Rutkowski took over as PD.
+In August 2024, afternoon host and assistant program director Ian McCain died after a brief illness.

+In March 2025, longtime morning host Jonathan Adler and evening host John Schroeder exited due to budget cuts.

+Sale to K-Love Inc.

+On August 25, 2025, the station announced it was being purchased (along with sister station WLDB) by K-Love Inc..
+The religious broadcaster already operates WLVE (105.3), licensed to the community of Mukwonago in the Milwaukee-Racine market, which airs its K-Love format.
+Broker Bob Heymann, managing director of Media Services Group’s Chicago office, says the Milwaukee Radio Alliance sale price equates to a per population price of $1.20 for each of the two stations.
+He says that is one of the lowest for a big market commercial station in recent memory.

+The station's last full month of operation featured stunt-themed days recalling the station's history after Willie Davis's purchase of WAWA in 1979, including days themed around the “Hot 102” and “New Rock” eras, along with the station's “Retro Brunch” feature and a one-day return of Jon Adler to the station.
+Michelle Rutkowski, a longtime WLUM personality and vice president of MRA, was the last on-air voice on September 30.
+The station then became completely automated, which lasted until EMF assumed full control of WLDB and WLUM.
+Rutkowski became the brand manager for WXRT in Chicago on October 13.

+On October 28, 2025, at 7:10 p.m., WLUM began airing the syndicated Air1 contemporary worship format.
+The final song played on "FM 102/1" was "Steady, As She Goes" by The Raconteurs.

 Big Snow Shows

-As a part of the re-branding in 2006, FM 102/1 has held an annual Big Snow Show — the first including My Chemical Romance, Rise Against and Red Jumpsuit Apparatus at the Riverside Theater (Milwaukee) on Wednesday, December 13, 2006.
+As a part of the re-branding in 2006, FM 102/1 has held its first annual "Big Snow Show."
+The first including My Chemical Romance, Rise Against and Red Jumpsuit Apparatus at the Riverside Theater (Milwaukee) on Wednesday, December 13, 2006.
 2007's BSS was held in the same location on Sunday, December 16 with Coheed and Cambria, Jimmy Eat World, Shiny Toy Guns and The Starting Line.
-In 2008, Big Snow Show 3 switched venues to its current home at The Rave/Eagles Club with headliners Death Cab For Cutie, Jack's Mannequin and The Ting Tings on Tuesday, December 2.
+In 2008, Big Snow Show 3 switched venues to The Rave/Eagles Club with headliners Death Cab For Cutie, Jack's Mannequin and The Ting Tings on Tuesday, December 2.

 The following FM 102/1 Big Snow Show Lineups: